 Dense neural networks have a fundamental coupling between model capacity and computational cost.
 If a model has $P$ parameters, then processing a single input requires $\mathcal{O}(P)$ floating-point operations.
 Doubling the model's knowledge requires doubling the compute.

-This coupling becomes untenable at the frontier.
-A dense transformer with 1.8 trillion parameters would require proportionally enormous compute for every single token -- whether that token is a trivial article like "the" or a complex reasoning step.
+This coupling becomes impractical at scale.
+A dense transformer with 1.8 trillion parameters would require proportionally enormous compute for every token -- whether that token is the word "the" or a complex reasoning step.

-Conditional computation breaks this coupling.
-The idea is simple: maintain a large number of parameters for capacity, but only activate a small subset of them for each input.
+Conditional computation breaks this coupling: maintain a large number of parameters for capacity, but only activate a small subset of them for each input.

 Mixture of Experts implements conditional computation through two components: